 Act as one of the authorized agents for withdrawal of money

-President-elect shall:
+President-elect/Past President shall:

+Shall be a member of the board of Directors and serve a term of one year.

 In the absence of the President or in the event of his or her ability or refusal to act, the President-elect shall perform all duties of the President, and when so acting shall have all of the powers of and shall be subject to all of the restriction upon the President.

 Act as an aid to the President, performing duties designated by him/her.